garysweaver/irie/README.md

       end
     end

-You could do that better by setting up some real authentication with [Authlogic][authlogic], [Devise][devise], or whatever cancan will support.
+You could do that better by setting up some real authentication with [Authlogic][authlogic], [Devise][devise], or whatever Cancan will support.

 In `app/models/ability.rb`, setup a basic cancan ability.
 Just for testing we'll allow everything: